wet-boew/wet-boew-documentation/research/2018-6-wb5-exploration-1.md

 ## Component interaction driven from markup

+In WET 5, a goal is to move away from using the component classes, instead attaching logic directly to the page markup.
+Thus, we move from a Component Development Design model to a Logic Development Design model (LDD).

-The goal is to let the web author to use whatever markup he need to acheive his designs and then enhance that markup from functional instruction.
-Those functional instruction are re-usable in other context.
+A web author may use whatever markup is needed, and then enhance that markup with reuseable, modular bits of Javascript logic.

-For example, a carousel will be markup (set by the web author), a timer that change the slide, a next button, a previous button and a play/pause button that stop or start the timer.

-Move from CDD model (Component development design) to a LDD model (Logic development design)
+For instance, the markup for a carousel may be a simple series of images.
+Attached to this would be a 'timer' module, 'next', 'previous' and 'play/pause' button modules, and a 'hide/show' module.
+These individual modules would interact to modify the markup and create the carousel.

+The purpose of this is to increase flexibility, possibility of designs, and ease maintenance.

 ### Component prototype 1

-Publish on: 2018-07-05
+Published on: 2018-07-05

-Just copy and paste the following in your web server
+Copy and paste the following in your web server.
+This code implements a timer module that periodically adds to the text.

 **JS - wb5.js**
 ```